tholden/tholden.github.io/index.md

 ## Current Working Papers

+### Robust Real Rate Rules
+***Latest working paper, 2022***
+> Central banks wish to avoid self-fulfilling fluctuations.
+This requires “determinacy”.
+Monetary rules with a unit response to real rates produce determinate inflation under the weakest possible assumptions about the behaviour of households and firms.
+They are robust to household heterogeneity, hand to mouth consumers, non-rational household/firm expectations, active fiscal policy, missing transversality conditions and to any form of intertemporal link (Euler equation) or nominal-real link (Phillips curve).
+These rules: allow the implementation of arbitrary inflation dynamics, including optimal policy; are easy to implement in practice, with bonds of any maturity; and can attain high welfare.
+The performance of these rules suggests a reversed interpretation of the Phillips equation, explaining its poor forecasting performance, and provides insights into monetary transmission—the Fisher equation is key.

+[Working paper PDF](/assets/files/RobustRealRateRules.pdf){: .btn .btn--danger} [Slides with some additional material](/assets/files/RobustRealRateRulesSlides.pdf){: .btn .btn--danger} [Older video presentation](https://youtu.be/Izq4adp4AsQ){: .btn .btn--inverse}
+{: .text-left}

 ### Computation of solutions to dynamic models with occasionally binding constraints
 ***Reject & resubmit, Quantitative Economics***